CS2103AUG2016-T17-C1/addressbook-level4/docs/UserGuide.md

 #### Clearing all entries : `clear`
-Clears all entries from the to-do list.<br>
+Clears all entries from the to-do list.
+The user is asked to confirm before proceeding.<br>
 Format: `clear`